sethvincent/development-environments-for-beginners/readme.md

 To get around that we'll create header and footer views that we later include on other views.

-Let's a views folder for all the views to live in:
+Let's make a views folder for all the views to live in:

 ```
 mkdir views